 When you're first starting out with photography, growth seems to happen in leaps and bounds.
 You'll measure your growth by the changes that you see in your work and photos that you make.
-Today, I'll share some the things I've learned in my four years of shooting, and share some tips that I think can help you expedite your growth.
+Today, I'll share some the things I've learned in my years of shooting and tips that I think can help you expedite your growth.

 Here are ten things I wish I knew when starting photography: